Credit: Kimberly Motos

 Bib Gourmand: good quality, good value cooking

-Homemade pasta kneaded fresh each morning, oversized pizzas and a warm, homey atmosphere that emulates dinner in the living room are just a few attributes that set Solare apart.
+Homemade pasta kneaded fresh each morning, oversized pizzas and a warm, homey atmosphere that emulates dinner in the living room are just a few attributes that set Solare</span&gt; apart.
 A Bib Gourmand award is just one of many badges of pride worn by this Michelin-recognized San Diego restaurant.
-This Italian trattoria is known for its award-winning wine and service—not to mention there’s a World Pasta Championship winner manning the chitarra pasta cutter.
-Lasagna al forno will satisfy your pasta cravings, but don’t miss the fennel sausage pizza that’s delivered with hot charred crust from their 900-degree wood-fired oven.
+This Italian trattoria is known for its award-winning wine and service.
+Not to mention there’s a World Pasta Championship winner manning the chitarra pasta cutter.
+Lasagna al forno will satisfy your pasta cravings, however don’t miss the fennel sausage pizza.
+It’s delivered with hot charred crust from their 900-degree wood-fired oven.

 Location: Liberty Station